 - Probiotic Select by Moss Nutrition: Probiotic containing 25 billion CFU’s taken once/day.

-- MultiSelect by Moss Nutrition (high-potency multivitamin): 2 capsules a day with food.
+- BID Multiselect by Moss Nutrition (high-potency multivitamin): 2 capsules a day with food.

-- ImmunoSelect by Moss Nutrition: 2 with breakfast.
+- ImmunoSelect by Moss Nutrition: 1 with breakfast and 1 with dinner.
 This contains many of the herbs discussed in this article to boost your immune system and prevent infection.